hackforla/website/CONTRIBUTING.md

 ```
 Managing branches this way will keep the commit logs cleaner on the Hack For LA repository, versus merging your completed feature branches into your local repo.

+Now you are all set to work on a new PR.
+Start over [here](#Working-on-your-first-issue).

+#### Edits to pull request
+If you find an error in your code or your reviewer asks you to make a change, please avoid editing your code directly from the pull request.
+Instead update it in your local branch first and then push it to your origin remote.
+This will update the original pull request.

 - [ghpages](https://pages.github.com/)
 - [jekyll](https://jekyllrb.com)
 - [jekyllcli](https://jekyllrb.com/docs/usage/)

-<i>If you find an error in your code or your reviewer asks you to make a change, please avoid editing your code directly from the pull request.
-Instead update it in your local branch first and then push it to your origin remote.
-This will update the original pull request.</i>

 </details>